hoodiehq/hoodie-css/DEVELOPMENT.md

 If we were working on tests themselves, and wanted to keep running them instead of the full test suite, we can run specific tests by, (for example) running something like `npm run test:lint` which will run the linter only.
 This will make the test run faster by only running a subset of the tests.

 One would expect `npm test` to only be run in full by an automated build/test environment, and people working on the code itself to run the necessary tests when they change, and maybe run a full `npm test` before committing changes.

+## Additional scripts

+#### available via `npm run-script`:

+These scripts are scripts that we have defined ourselves, and are only different to **Lifecycle scripts** in that they have to be run with `npm run` before the name of the script, and npm itself won't use them when publishing or installing a package.

+This makes them ideal to hold our development scripts.

 ## Please help us!